 Interaction and Concurrency Experiences (ICE) is a series of international scientific meetings oriented to theoretical computer science researchers with special interest in models, verification, tools, and programming primitives for concurrent systems and complex interactions.
 ICE 2022 is a satellite workshop of DisCoTec 2022, held on 17 June 2022.

-COVID-19: ICE 2022 is planned as a physical, in-person event, with certain support for remote presence, both for speakers and for other participants who are unable or unwilling to come.
-Depending on the pandemic situation, we may have to make a decision whether to cancel the physical component of the event or not.
+COVID-19: ICE 2022 will be a physical, in-person event, with some support for remote presence, both for speakers and for other participants who are unable or unwilling to come.

 ice22 (at) googlegroups.com